-The Health and Safety Officer and other assigned staff members will conduct medical re-checks at Manning Hall for all campers and leaders.
+The Health and Safety Officer and other assigned staff members will conduct medical re-checks at your pack's meeting location for all campers and leaders.
 Any medical forms that have not yet been turned-in must be submitted at this time.